wheelerjoshua/spotify_classification_project/README.md

 Strictly analyzing audio features, features that matter the most are danceability, loudness, and modality.

 ## Recommendations
-When looking at top artist popularity per user, including a more broad generic dataset will provide consistency and variety in modeling.
+When looking at top artist popularity per user, including Spotify's top 100 artists in the dataset will provide consistency and variety in modeling, with a better reference for what is popular.

 ## Next Steps
-Acquire more data from Spotify to diversify the dataset, building a model from the diverse dataset to apply to user's top artists.
+Acquire data on Spotify's top 100 artists and their songs, building a model with a more clear reference for what is popular before deploying the model to top artists of specific users.

 # About this project